Gearbox-protocol/dev-docs/pages/integrations-v3/build.md

 We now need to make wrapping functions secure.
 In order to do that, beyond simply calling the target contract, adapter functions must ensure that:
 * they are called as part of the multicall and operate on the account on which it is executed;
-* tokens received after the operation are recognized as collateral by the credit manager;
 * target contract approvals for credit account's tokens are revoked after the operation;
+* tokens spent and received during the operation are recognized as collateral by the credit manager;
 * ability to execute arbitrary code during the target contract call is minimized;
 * tokens recipient is always the credit account.